-The EPA is proposing to find that the attainment demonstrations for New York-North New Jersey-Long Island; Baltimore; Philadelphia-Wilmington-Trenton; Houston and Atlanta, even considering the Tier II/Sulfur program reductions and the Weight of evidence, will not achieve attainment without the application of additional emission control measures to achieve additional emission reductions.
-Thus, for each of these areas, EPA has identified specific tons per day emissions of NOX and/or VOC that must be reduced through additional control measures in order to demonstrate attainment and to enable EPA to approve the demonstration.
+these areas, EPA has identified specific tons per day emissions of NO_X and/or VOC that must be reduced through additional control measures in order to demonstrate attainment and to enable EPA to approve the demonstration.
 The need for additional emission reductions is generally based on a lack of sufficient compelling evidence that the demonstration shows attainment at the current level of adopted or planned emission controls.

-This is discussed in detail below for the State of New Jersey.
-The method used by EPA to calculate the amount of additional reductions is described in a technical support document located in the record for this proposed rule.
-Briefly, the method makes use of the relationship between ozone and its precursors (VOC and NOx) to identify additional reductions that, at a minimum, would bring the model predicted future ozone concentration to a level at or below the standard.
-The relationship is derived by comparing changes in either (1) the model predicted ozone to changes in modeled emissions or (2) in observed air quality to changes in actual emissions.
+The method used by EPA to calculate the amount of additional reductions is described in a technical support document for this proposed rule.
+Briefly, the method makes use of the relationship between ozone and its precursors (VOC and NO_x) to identify additional reductions that, at a minimum, would bring the model predicted future ozone concentration to a level at or below the standard.
+The relationship is derived by comparing changes in either (1) The model predicted ozone to changes in modeled emissions or (2) in observed air quality to changes in actual emissions.

-The EPA is not requesting that states perform new photochemical grid modeling to assess the full air quality impact of the additional reductions that would be adopted.
-Rather, as described above, one of the factors that EPA can consider as part of the Weight of evidence analysis of the attainment demonstration is whether there will be additional emission reductions anticipated that were not modeled.
-Therefore, EPA will consider the reductions from these additional measures as part of the Weight of evidence analysis if the state adopts the measures or, as appropriate, submits an enforceable commitment to adopt the measures.
+The EPA is not requesting that States perform new photochemical grid modeling to assess the full air quality impact of the additional measures that would be adopted.
+Rather, as described above, one of the factors that EPA can consider as part of the WOE analysis of the attainment demonstration is whether there will be additional emission reductions anticipated that were not modeled.
+Therefore, EPA will consider the reductions from these additional measures as part of the WOE analysis if the State adopts the measures or, as appropriate, submits an enforceable commitment to adopt the measures.

-As an initial matter, for areas that need additional measures, the state must submit a commitment to adopt additional control measures to meet the level of reductions that EPA has identified as necessary for attainment.
+As an initial matter, for areas that need additional measures, the State must submit a commitment to adopt additional control measures to meet the level of reductions that EPA has identified as necessary for attainment.
 For purposes of conformity, if the State submitted a commitment, which has been subject to public hearing, to adopt the control measures necessary for attainment and ROP through the area's attainment date in conformance with the December 1997 Wilson policy, the State will not need an additional commitment at this time.
-However, the state will need to amend its commitment by letter to provide two things concerning the additional measures
+However, the state will need to amend its commitment by letter to provide two things concerning the additional measures.

-First, the State will need to identify a list of potential control measures (from which a set of measures could be selected) that when implemented, would be expected to provide sufficient additional emission reductions to meet the level of reductions that EPA has identified as necessary for attainment.
-States need not commit to adopt any specific measures on their list at this time, but if they do not do so, they must affirm that some combination of measures on their list has the potential to meet or exceed the additional reductions identified later in this notice by EPA.
+First, the State will need to identify a list of potential control measures (from which a set of measures could be selected) that, when implemented, would be expected to provide sufficient additional emission reductions to meet the level of reductions that EPA has identified as necessary for attainment.
+States need not commit to adopt any specific measures on their list at this time, but if they do not do so, they must identify sufficient additional emission reductions to attain the standard with the submitted motor vehicle emissions budget.
 These measures may not involve additional limits on highway construction beyond those that could be imposed under the submitted motor vehicle emissions budget.
-(See memorandum, "Guidance on Motor Vehicle Emissions Budgets in One-Hour Ozone Attainment Demonstrations," from Merrylin Zaw-Mon, Office of Mobile Sources, to Air Division Directors, Regions I-VI").
+(See memorandum, "Guidance on Motor Vehicle Emissions Budgets in One-Hour Ozone Attainment Demonstrations," from Merrylin Zaw-Mon, Office of Mobile Sources, to Air Division Directors, Regions I-VI 14.)
 States may, of course, select control measures that do impose limits on highway construction, but if they do so, they must revise the budget to reflect the effects of specific, identified measures that were either committed to in the SIP or were actually adopted.
 Otherwise, EPA could not conclude that the submitted motor vehicle emissions budget would be providing for attainment, and EPA could not find it adequate for conformity purposes.